-In this post, I will help you to decide where to stay in Positano for the first time, on a budget, for honeymooners, couples, and families.
+In this post, I will help you to decide Where to stay in Positano (for first time, on a budget, honeymooners, couples, and families), the best areas to stay in Positano (with a map) and the best hotels in Positano for all budgets (including the hotel where I stayed).

-Positano is one of the best places to stay in Amalfi Coast along with many other towns such as Amalfi Town, Sorrento, Ravello, Praiano, Maiori, Minori, and Salerno.
+Positano is one of the most popular tourist towns on the Amalfi Coast along with Amalfi Town, Sorrento, Ravello, Praiano, Maiori, Minori, and Salerno.
 With its beautiful beaches, breathtaking views, stairways, colorful houses, vibrant nightlife, it attracts lots of celebrities and jet-set people.

 Within the town, you can get around by public bus running along the main road that cost around 2 euros, as well as by ferry, rent a Vespa, or hire a private car with a driver.